YangLiuqing-add/DAS-FCDNet/README.md

 ## Description

 **FCDNet** is a supervised-learning-based deep learning framework for denoising the FORGE DAS dataset with different types of noise.
-It has an U-shaped structure, containing several downsampling convolutional blocks (DCB) and upsampling convolutional blocks (UCB). **FCDNet** has been demonstrated on invisible, wakly visible, and visible signals denoising immediately and efficiently.
+It has an U-shaped structure, containing several downsampling convolutional blocks (DCB) and upsampling convolutional blocks (UCB). **FCDNet** has been demonstrated on invisible, weakly visible, and visible signals denoising immediately and efficiently.

 -------------------
 ## Reference